 “You don’t have to be rich to travel,” Dean said.
 “You just have to find a lot of motivation and optimism.
 It’s all about the people you meet, staying optimistic and just really going for it.”

-[This article originally appeared in Void Magazine, Vol. 9, Issue 5, The Sports Issue, under the title “A Nomadic Soul: Multifarious surfer Jazmine Dean experiences the peaks and valleys of living the Van life.”]
+This article originally appeared in Void Magazine’s November 2018 issue under the title “A Nomadic Soul: Multifarious surfer Jazmine Dean experiences the peaks and valleys of living the Van life.